 So if undertones in skin are hidden, how can we possibly know what they are?

 Because undertones in skin aren’t invisible.
 In fact, you can determine your skin’s undertones by taking a peek at your wrist – and looking at the colors of your veins there.
-Of course, there are other methods you can try (but we’ll discuss those in another article).

 So… surface skin on top, skin undertones underneath.
 Got it.